Call Us/Whatsapp Us: +65 8385 9933 | Email: aman@amanengineering.com.sg for inquiry and free quotation

 If the building is older, available drawings may not reflect actual site conditions.
 If plant equipment is being added, load paths may need verification against current structural capacity rather than assumed capacity.
 If a tenant fit-out includes heavy services, mezzanines, or slab openings, the impact can extend well beyond the immediate work area.
 In these cases, engineering design often begins with investigation – site checks, record reviews, structural assessment, and sometimes forensic-level evaluation of defects or distress.

 There is always a trade-off here.
 A fast design based on assumptions may save time upfront but create risk during submission or construction.
-A more rigorous approach takes longer at the beginning, yet often prevents redesign, change orders, and disputes later.
+A more rigorous approach takes longer at the beginning, yet it can better protect project outcomes by reducing redesign, change orders, and disputes later.
+This kind of front-end investigation can also assist with identifying hidden risks in existing structures.
 The right level of investigation depends on the age of the asset, the reliability of available information, and the consequences of getting it wrong.

 A serious engineering scope usually includes more than drawings.
-Depending on the project, deliverables may include design criteria, structural analysis, detailed calculations, civil layout plans, drainage design, foundation design, framing plans, reinforcement details, connection details, specifications, and coordinated submission documents.
+Depending on the project, deliverables may include design criteria, structural analysis, detailed calculations, civil layout plans, drainage design, foundation design, framing plans, reinforcement details, connection details, specifications, review of shop drawings with the Professional Engineer as part of construction documentation and compliance support, and coordinated submission documents.

-For existing buildings, the scope may also include structural assessment reports, load verification, defect documentation, rectification recommendations, and design for strengthening or remedial works.
+For existing buildings, the scope may also include structural assessment reports, load verification, defect documentation, structural inspections for compliance and safety verification, rectification recommendations, and design for strengthening or remedial works.
 For regulated projects, endorsements, certifications, and authority submission packages may form part of the assignment.
+These inspections help verify structural integrity under real loads and support compliance with safety regulations.
+Façade inspections assess exterior safety and integrity, and regular checks help identify issues early, reduce repair risk, and support building-code compliance.

 This matters because clients are not buying a generic engineering output.
-They are buying a package that helps move a real project from concept through approval and construction with fewer surprises.
+They are buying a broader range of support that helps move a real project from concept through approval and construction with fewer surprises.

 How design coordination reduces rework